Top Pick: BORA PM-3550

 Best Adjustable Mobile Bases

-And, when I buy bases, I tend towards value and price as this is just a tool to move my saw, sander, planer and router table from point A to B. I like to save upgrades for other tools.
+And, when I buy bases, I tend towards value and price as this is just a tool to move my saw, sander, planer, and router table from point A to B. I like to save upgrades for other tools.

-So with that, here are a few options to consider for adjustable mobile bases.
+So, here are a few options to consider for adjustable mobile bases.

 1. HTC2000 Mobile Base (Budget Pick)